Go Back

 Cuisine: American

-Keyword: honey garlic salmon, honey garlic salmon recipe, Salmon recipe
+Keyword: garlic, green onion, honey, honey garlic salmon, honey garlic salmon recipe, Salmon, Salmon recipe, soy sauce

 Servings: 2 people